trombastic/RNode_Firmware/README.md

 This port in only suitable for ESP32s.
 I tried to keep it portable, but too much is different on a ESP32 compared to the ATmega1284p Mark uses.

+Due to a [possible bug](https://github.com/xoseperez/eeprom32_rotate/issues/7) in the EEPROM libraries, you need a pretty old version of the ESP libraries to get a working binary.

+A precompiled version of the code for Heltec ESP32 Wifi Lora (V2) is included.

 ## Original documentation follows